firebase/firebase-ios-sdk/docs/ContinuousIntegration.md

 Analytics, Auth, Core, Crashlytics, Database, DynamicLinks, Firestore, Functions, GoogleUtilities, InAppMessaging, Installations, Messaging, MLModelDownloader, Performance, RemoteConfig and Storage.
-These jobs will be triggered in presubmit and run pod spec lint with a source of Firebase/SpecsTesting repo, which is updated to the head of master nightly in the prerelease workflow.
+These jobs will be triggered in presubmit and run pod spec lint with a source of Firebase/SpecsTesting repo, which is updated to the head of main nightly in the prerelease workflow.

 When these PRs are merged, then changed podspecs will be pod repo push to the Firebase/SpecsTesting